NLnetLabs/ploutos/docs/pkg_workflow/minimal_useful_example.md

 2. With the ["uses"](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_iduses) key we tell GitHub Actions to invoke the NLnet Labs Rust Cargo Packaging reusable workflow located at the given URL.

-3. We also specify @vN denoting the version number of the pkg workflow to invoke.
+3. We also specify @vN denoting the version number of the Pluotos workflow to invoke.
 This corresponds to a tag in the [NLnetLabs/.github](https://github.com/NLnetLabs/.github/tags/) repository For more information about the version number see [version numbers and upgrades](./README.md#pkg-workflow-version-numbers-and-upgrades).

 4. We provide three ["inputs"](https://docs.github.com/en/actions/using-workflows/reusing-workflows#using-inputs-and-secrets-in-a-reusable-workflow) to the workflow as child key value pairs of the "with" key:
    - `docker_org`
    - `docker_repo`
    - `docker_build_rules_path`

-   **Tip:** The full set of available inputs that the pkg workflow accepts is defined in the pkg workflow itself [here](https://github.com/NLnetLabs/.github/blob/main/.github/workflows/pkg-rust.yml#L131).
+   **Tip:** The full set of available inputs that the Pluotos workflow accepts is defined in the Pluotos workflow itself [here](https://github.com/NLnetLabs/.github/blob/main/.github/workflows/pkg-rust.yml#L131).

 ### `docker-build-rules.yml`

-In this example the contents of the file below configurs the pkg workflow to build a Docker image for the Linux x86 64 aka `linux/amd64` target architecture.
+In this example the contents of the file below configurs the Pluotos workflow to build a Docker image for the Linux x86 64 aka `linux/amd64` target architecture.
 There are more options that can be used here and you can target other architectures too but we won't cover that in this simple example.

 ```yaml
 platform: ["linux/amd64"]